 Canadian Medical Examination Countries List

-Citizens from a total of 45 countries, including Mexico, Croatia and the Bahamas can now enter Canada without medical examinations according to a Citizenship and Immigration Canada announcement on September 1st.
-Four countries or territories have been added to the list, including Futuna and Wallis.
+Citizens from a total of 175 countries, including Mexico, Croatia and the Bahamas can now enter Canada without medical examinations according to the IRCC.

 “Today’s changes will improve the free movement of people to Canada, while at the same time maintaining the integrity and fairness of our immigration system,” said Minister Kenney.